 2. Go Hiking in the Dolomites

 During our last visit to Italy, the Dolomites was a place that we said we would have to return to in the nearby future.
 We spent a couple of days in Bolzano, a small little town whose proximity from the Dolomites made it our first choice as a home base.
 These majestic mountains is perfect for hardcore adventurers as there are loads of things to do!
 Apart from the beautiful hiking, you can ski, snowboard, parasail, kayaking and even go biking.
 The hiking here is made up of an infinite number of trails which can be done self-guided or by joining tour operators.
+There are tons of day hikes in the Dolomites as well as longer journeys, too.
 We only did a small portion of the Dolomites and were completely dumbfounded by the beauty!
 Trust us-a visit to this place is a must!
 There most challenging feat?
 Climbing the Via Ferrata, or “iron way.”
 This original World War I mountain route is accessed through iron cables, bridges and ladder.

 Related: The Best Ways to Travel Around Europe

 Now I know Naples might seem an odd city to choose to go kayaking from but the coastline there was still pretty interesting to see and other travel blogs agree.
 Head out early and check out the many tours that Napoli is offering.
 A few of them even give you the chance to explore the nearby Procida Island where you can head to Capri.
 From there, they have beautiful open water kayaking, caves, and a great view of the Faraglioni di Capri, a famous rock formation in the area.
 I thoroughly enjoyed my time kayaking and would love to do it more along the rest of the stunning Italian coastline.